cielsys/RoboNDProj3_3DPerception/writeup.md

 When I finally get around to actual coding, time is short.

 I had a very difficult time getting the python_pcl library to work as described.
 Literally days were wasted.
-I eventually resorted to installing and configuring the VM, whcih itself was a difficult task, and using another students solution to confirm that the environment could work at all.
+I eventually resorted to installing and configuring the VM, which itself was a difficult task, and using another students solution to confirm that the environment could work at all.
 Once I had a known working environment I was able to narrow down discrepancies between my python environment and the VM environment.
 And using the sample project back in my environement I was able get the code to import and run, and then I was able to restore all of my own code.
 It is too bad that ROS is incompatible with Conda.

-Training test was a laborious effort.
+Training test sets was a laborious effort.
 I had several world-3 trainings that would work well enough.

 ### 2. Improvements TODO
 **Use the noise filter.**
 In the end I didn't use the noise filter.
-The clusting seemed to work well enough with an excessively trained SVM.
+The clustering worked better without it.

 **Tune the Point cloud pre-process to isolate the glue** I was not able to recognize the occluded glue.
 I don't see how it would be possible